 Large investment rounds lag behind

 Especially the number of Series A to F deals has decreased.
 Our previously open-sourced Q1 2022 report includes ten investment rounds that exist of venture capital from €25 million up to €50 million.
 For Q2, there is none of this kind of deal size.

 Thanks to a major €420 mln investment round by Perpetual Next our Dutch venture scene still surpassed the €1 billion mark the past quarter.
 Other substantial investments were raised by Backbase, Pyramid Analytics, In3, Smart Photonics and TestGorilla.
-See the below's overview to get the full picture.

 Primarily pre-seed and seed investments

 Looking more closely at all rounds, there is a sort of consensus about the capabilities of the Dutch venture capital scene which has been confirmed this past quarter: ventures from the Netherlands are mostly able to raise seed funding.
 In Q2, seed and pre-seed deals together represent 61.8% of rounds closed in the past quarter.

 Although economic insecurities have tempered the investing willingness of venture capitalists, some markets continue to attract a relative higher number of investors.
 Sustainability, fin-tech and medtech solutions have been top-ranked markets for the last quarters and years as well.